Azure/azure-openapi-validator/docs/patch-properties-in-normal-resource-definition.md

 ## Output Message

-Patch request body MUST contain atleast one or more properties present in the normal resource definition(PUT operation).
+Patch request body MUST contain at least one or more properties present in the normal resource definition (PUT operation).

 ## Description

-Validates if Patch request body contains atleast one or more properties present in the normal resource definition(PUT operation).
+Validates if Patch request body contains at least one or more properties present in the normal resource definition (PUT operation).

 ## How to fix the violation

-Ensure that, Patch request body contains atleast one or more properties present in the normal resource definition(PUT operation).
+Ensure that, Patch request body contains at least one or more properties present in the normal resource definition (PUT operation).